rt-learn-es6/template_es6_default/README.md

 Uses Mocha, Sinon, Chai.

+Run `npm run watch` for update-test loop.

 ## To start a new project (deprecated)

 For updated way of using project templates, see `rt-learn-lang/cookiecutter-default`

 1. Create a zip without git tracking.